 The CE marking process

-The CE marking process includes:
+The CE marking process is as follows:

 - Determining the requirements